JaseadamsDev/reading-notes/README.md

 Hello, my name is Jason

-Link to my Github portfolio: https://github.com/JaseadamsDev
+Link to (My Github Portfolio:)https://github.com/JaseadamsDev)

 ## What is growth midset in my words.
 What does it mean to me.